dfernandezramos/dfernandezramos.github.io/content/posts/core_vs_framework.md

 title: ".NET Framework vs .NET Core"
 date: 2020-12-28
 hero: /images/posts/ecosystem.png
-# categories:
+categories:
-# - writing-posts
+- DotNet
-# - writing-posts-category
+- Development
 ---

 First things first, I know I’ve been out for a couple of months without posting any article on my site.
 Sorry for that!
 I’ve been busy finishing up my computer science degree and I wanted to boost my final project by giving it my free time as much as possible.
 Thanks to that I have written down some Xamarin things to investigate and share them here, also.
 Now let’s get back to work!